telerik/blazor-docs/knowledge-base/grid-state-filter-nullable-bool.md

 </table>

 ## Description

-I want to programatically filter a Grid column that is bound to `bool?` by the `null` values.

 This KB article also answers the following questions:
 - How to filter a Grid column bound to a `bool?` by the null values programmatically?